shelld3v/fnmap/README.md

 # FNmap
 #### FNmap - Flash Nmap

-A script to boost nmap faster, scan 65k ports in less than 1 minute
+A script to boost nmap faster, scan 65k ports in 40 seconds